knrafto/formal-agda/README.md

-# `Math` library
+Experiments in formalizing and specifying computer systems.

-Core mathematics that are applicable to any computer science problem.
-Only these modules can import the `cubical` library.
+Based of the Agda `cubical` library: https://github.com/agda/cubical